bingomanatee/nuby_home/README.md

 The session secret is embedded in the config.json file; please change it.
 Also, we are using node memory storage here for sessions.
 You might want to consider something more permanent for deployed sites with significant traffic.

+The database name is stored in your frame_config file as mongoose.db

+# Version Compatibility

+At the time of this writing this package is consistent with Mongoose 3.x and Nuby-Express 2.1.11, which is in turn consistent with Mongodb 2.0.x.
+All of this is running under Node 0.8.x.
+It has been tested under Mac OSX and Ubuntu.